-A standard speckle observing method and data reduction pipeline has been developed over the years at WIYN and other telescopes using NESSI's predecessor instrument, DSSI.
-This procedure was employed during the 2016B speckle queue observations using NESSI.
-Once a target has been acquired, data are taken by reading a subsection of the full array (for NESSI the window is 256x256 pixels or 4.6x4.6 arcsec, although the speckle imaging works best at separations inside of ~1.5 arcsec).
-Normally the window is centered on the target of interest.
-Images are taken in sets of 1000 frames apiece where each frame is a 40 millisecond exposure (and each image set requires a little less than 1 minute to complete).
+A standard speckle observing method and data reduction pipeline (Howell et al. 2011) has been developed over the years at WIYN and other telescopes using NESSI's predecessor instrument, DSSI.
+This procedure results in the type of data needed by the current data reduction pipeline.
+Once a target a been acquired, data are taken by reading a subsection of the full array (for NESSI this window is 256x256 pixels or 4.6x4.6 arcsec).
+Normally, the readout region is centered on the target of interest.
+Images are taken in sets of 1000 frames apiece where each frame is a 40 millisecond exposure (and each image set requires a little over 40 seconds to complete (overhead is very small within the sequence of frames).
 To achieve deeper imaging or for faint targets and poor conditions, multiple image sets are taken.
+Multiple sets may also be taken to mitigate risks of ending up with adverse data quality on bright targets.

 Data reduction is done using a custom software pipeline run by the speckle team.
-Successful proposers to the speckle queue will receive 4 basic pipeline products for each target in each filter.
+Users of the speckle queue will receive 4 basic pipeline products for each target in each filter.
 The products were developed as part of projects to detect previously-unresolved secondary stars or fore- or background sources near stars of interest and to acquire temporal astrometric measurements for measuring binary star orbits.
 These data products are probably applicable to a wider variety of programs:

 See example data products here.

 The effectiveness of speckle imaging is strongly dependent on observing conditions, especially seeing.
-As a rough guide, NESSI should be able to operate effectively on stars of V or R magnitude as faint as 14 under reasonably good conditions.
-In excellent conditions, stars of V=14.5 are observable.
+As a rough guide, NESSI should be able to operate effectively on stars of V or R magnitude as faint as 13.5 under reasonably good conditions.
+In excellent conditions, stars of V=14 are observable.
+Fainter (in V or R) red stars like M dwarfs may be observable in the red channel using filters such as z or at 832nm.

 Note that the magnitudes above refer to a "central" target star, around which fainter companions may be detected.
 Faint companions may be detected down to a background limit, which depends on the seeing and typically rises in its magnitude difference relative to the central star with increasing angular separation.
 A contrast curve reaching 5 magnitudes fainter than the central star is achievable for stars brighter than V=12.
 For fainter stars, longer integrations are used.
 Even so, the resulting images are typically less deep.

-Observers targeting stars fainter than V=13 should plan on acquiring multiple image sets and those observing brighter stars may also benefit from taking multiple sets.
-This will depend on how they balance better contrast depth/image quality vs. number of targets visited.
+Observers targeting stars fainter than V=13 should plan on acquiring multiple image sets and those observing brighter stars will usually benefit from taking multiple sets.
+The number will depend on how they balance better contrast depth/image quality vs. number of targets visited.
 Multiple image sets per star can also help under less than optimal observing conditions and, given the several minutes needed to set up observing of each new target, many users may want to devote comparable time to exposures.

-Each image set requires 1 minute of telescope time.
-Acquiring a target with a short slew requires 3 minutes and with a long slew, 5 minutes.
-Since a science target requires a point source observation, additional time is needed for that (about 4 minutes).
+Each image set requires 40 seconds of telescope time with a few seconds between sets.
+Acquiring a target with a short slew requires 2 minutes and with a long slew, about 3 minutes.
+Since a science target requires a point source observation, additional time is needed for that (about 3 minutes).
 Refer to the guide on estimating observing time for more information.

 Note that we have found the signal-to-noise ratio for detecting secondary sources in speckle images does not grow as rapidly with exposure time as it would in traditional CCD imaging (ie. with the square root of time).
 Proposers may not expect to achieve the same contrast limits on faint stars as bright ones (5 magnitudes may be achievable on 12th magnitude stars and 3 magnitudes on 14th magnitude stars.)
 The table below only suggests numbers of image sets to take for various magnitude stars: